This article has been fact checked by an experienced mesothelioma attorney. Sources of information are listed at the bottom of the article.

 - Illinois Central Railroad, Louisville, Paducah

-Asbestos Laws in Kentucky
+What Are the Asbestos Laws in Kentucky?

-The rules in the state include that workers handling or abating asbestos in any building must be trained and certified by the state.
+The rules in the state stipulate that workers handling or abating asbestos in any building must be trained and certified by the state.
 The state must also be notified in advance of any asbestos-related project.
 The state requires notification at least ten days in advance of any asbestos abatement project.